Heavy Lifting When Pregnant: Physical Labor and Safety

 Use Caution in Jobs that Require Physical Strength

 Heavy lifting is a concern during pregnancy, but what exactly does “heavy lifting” mean?
 Generally, it's agreed that pregnant women can lift items that weigh 25 pounds or under all day long without harm.
+Occasional lifting may include moving small boxes every so often or picking up an older child for a quick hug.

 It is also important to note that your center of gravity will shift as your belly extends, especially in your third trimester.
 This means that even if you can physically lift heavy objects, doing so could cause you to fall if not done correctly.
+Following proper body mechanics while lifting is vital to maintaining a healthy body during pregnancy.

-Get Up and Move if you Do Desk or Computer Work
+Get Up and Move If You Do Desk or Computer Work

 Unless you are on absolute bed rest by your doctor, try to get up every hour and walk around for five minutes.
 Regular exercise while pregnant improves your overall health and decreases the risk of developing gestational diabetes and preeclampsia.